 Kelly Harnish

-Recently, Cal was the Ministry Assistant at New Covenant Presbyterian Church in Monroeville, PA.
-Before that, he was a Master of Divinity student at Reformed Theological Seminary (RTS) in Orlando, Florida.
-He is an inactive ruling elder in the Presbyterian Church in America.
-Cal works closely with Young Life, Joni and Friends, and various non-faith-based organizations in western PA.
+Cal was a Master of Divinity student at Reformed Theological Seminary (RTS) in Orlando, Florida, and helped plant a church in Western Pennsylvania aimed at building a community of faith for individuals with disabilities.
 Cal and his wife are the Pittsburgh Chair Corps representatives for Joni and Friends, International.
 Cal is married with three children.

 Ida is also an educator, author, and public speaker, presenting seminars nationally related to compliance issues and coding diagnoses and procedures, as well as teaching college-level courses related to the same.

-Ida is passionate about the mission and vision of Hope Served and is enthusiastic about coming alongside individuals and families with disabilities and their local communities to establish reciprocal authentic relationships and replicable and sustainable solutions for the enrichment of all.
+Ida is passionate about coming alongside individuals and families with disabilities and their local communities to establish reciprocal authentic relationships and replicable and sustainable solutions for the enrichment of all.

 BOARD MEMBER

-Local entrepreneur, Rich Pavlik, provides valuable, frank, and insightful advisement as a founding member of Hope Served’s board of directors.
-Rich is the force behind newly founded Blind Bean Roasters, a premium coffee roasting business that Rich is developing along with his wife, Jayne.
-Rich roasts ninety percent of Blind Bean’s coffee and is skilled in the use of assistive technology, which he uses to schedule orders and keep important financial records.
-Rich is not new to entrepreneurship, as for many years he served as the general manager for Pavlik’s Carpet Cleaning, all while working from home and balancing the responsibilities of raising his and Jayne’s five children.
+Rich Pavlik is a local entrepreneur, long-time Manheim resident, and founding member of Hope Served’s board of directors.
+Rich is a master roaster and the force behind Blind Bean Roasters, a premium coffee roasting business that Rich developed along with his wife, Jayne.
+Rich is not new to entrepreneurship, as for many years he served as the general manager for Pavlik’s Carpet Cleaning, while working from home and balancing the responsibilities of raising his and Jayne’s five children.

-Since his diagnosis of Retinitis Pigmentosa in 1988, Rich has not missed a beat.
+Since his diagnosis of Retinitis Pigmentosa in 1988, Rich has learned to navigate the world as he has progressively lost his eyesight.
 He encourages everyone with a disability to set goals, achieve their dreams, and live fulfilling lives.
 Rich is an active member of his community and a person of faith.
-He is serving his second term as President of the Board for Disability Empowerment Center (DEC), a local non-profit.
-He is also a Manheim Lion’s Club member and acts as the Program Chair for Professional Referral Exchange, Central Lancaster County Chapter, a local business networking group.

 1958-2022

 Dan Stroup was a founding member of the Hope Served Board of Directors.
-At the time of his death, Dan was the Executive Director of Disability Empowerment Center (DEC), Lancaster, PA, a Center for Independent Living (CIL).
+At the time of his death, Dan was the Executive Director of Disability Empowerment Center, Lancaster, PA, a Center for Independent Living.
 He was an active member of his church and the Hempfield Area Lions Club.
 He brought a wealth of knowledge with him, along with a great sense of humor, boundless energy, and vast experience in launching and implementing creative, progressive programs for individuals with disabilities.
 Dan’s valued contributions and commitment to the establishment of Hope Served will not be forgotten.

 Checks can be made out to: